docker/compose/docs/reference/compose_convert.md

 ## Description

-`docker compose convert` render the actual data model to be applied on target platform.
-When used with Docker engine, it merges the Compose files set by `-f` flags, resolves variables in Compose file, and expands short-notation into fully defined Compose model.
+`docker compose convert` renders the actual data model to be applied on the target platform.
+When used with the Docker engine, it merges the Compose files set by `-f` flags, resolves variables in Compose file, and expands short-notation into a fully defined Compose model.

 To allow smooth migration from docker-compose, this subcommand declares alias `docker compose config`